 First of all Afro Hair transplants are becoming very popular.
-A simple process of transplanting hair from a donor sight to where it is required.
+A simple process of transplanting hair from a donor site to where it is required.
 Methods include FUT (follicular unit transplant) and FUE (follicular unit extraction).
 Both Afro Caribbean men and women are able to undertake Afro hair surgery if suitable.
 If you would like to know more about Afro hair transplants then give us a call, write to us or come along for a consultation.
 We can answer any questions you may have and confirm your suitability.

-In addition we offer eyebrow and beard surgery.
+In addition, we offer eyebrow and beard surgery.
 Maybe you are considering one of these procedures?
-Similarly you may have visited other clinics and want a comparison.
+Similarly, you may have visited other clinics and want a comparison.
 Why not arrange a free consultation.
 We can answer any questions you have and perhaps put your mind at rest.
 We hope that you will consider us when choosing a clinic to help you.

 Free Consultation – Afro Hair Transplants

 You will be invited to attend the Holborn Clinic at a suitable time where you will be seen by a qualified Trichologist.
 This first step is to ensure you are suitable.
 A full scalp examination will take place in order to ensure there are no underlying skin conditions that could hinder the transplant.
 In addition confirm the reason why the hair has shed and whether there are non surgical options.
 The consultation takes around 30 minutes albeit we don’t have time limits.